Flashbang-Time/project-phoenix/README.md

 💡 INSTALLING

-Import the script into termux (open the files with termux), and run these commands
+Download the script from the release and import the script into termux (open the file with termux), and run these commands

 cd downloads

 chmod +x install.sh

 ./install.sh